I know how frustrating it can be trying to keep your heels down but feeling like you just can’t.

 Better safe than sorry!

-– something stable to rest your toe on with nothing blocking your knee if it goes forward past your toe
+What you’ll need: Something stable to rest your toe on with nothing blocking your knee if it goes forward past your toe.

 Using the box/book as a marker to keep your foot from sliding forward you want to slowly lunge your right knee forward until you’ve gone as far as possible without lifting your heel off the ground.
 Make sure your knee is going directly over your foot and your hips and knees are not doing anything funny.